 Polk County History Center – Reopens May 12th with limited hours and access.
 Visitors are encouraged to make a reservation.
 Click here for more info.

-PLAYGROUNDS – Reopening on May 26.
+PLAYGROUNDS – Reopened on May 26.
 In the Lakeland area this includes:

 Highland City Park